dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 When concurrent access goes undetected, it can result in undefined behavior, application crashes and data corruption.

-There are common mistakes that can inadvernetly cause concurrent access on the same `DbContext` instance:
+There are common mistakes that can inadvertently cause concurrent access on the same `DbContext` instance:

 ### Forgetting to await the completion of an asynchronous operation before starting any other operation on the same DbContext